Lillie Langtry: Residences and historical namesakes

 When first married (1874), Edward and Lillie Langtry had a property called Cliffe Lodge in Southampton, Hampshire.
 In 1876 they rented an apartment in Eaton Place, Belgravia, London.
 From early 1878 they lived at 17 Norfolk Street (now 19 Dunraven Street) in Mayfair, London.
 Langtry lived at 21 Pont Street, London, from 1890 to 1897, and had with her eight servants at the 1891 census.
 Although from 1895 the building was operated as the Cadogan Hotel, she would stay in her former bedroom there.
-A blue plaque (which erroneously states that she was born in 1852) on the hotel commemorates this, and the hotel's restaurant is named 'Langtry's' in her honour.
+A blue plaque (which erroneously states that she was born in 1852) on the hotel commemorates this, and the hotel's restaurant is named 'The LaLee' in her honour.

 A short walk from Pont Street was a house at number 2 Cadogan Place where she lived in 1899.
 From 1886 to 1894, she owned a house in Manhattan at 362 West 23rd Street, a gift from Frederick Gebhard.

 Langtry's London address from 1916 until at least 1920 was Cornwall Lodge, Allsop Place, Regent's Park.
 She gave this address when sailing on the liner St Paul across the Atlantic in August 1916, and the 1920 London electoral register has de Bathe, Emilie Charlotte (Lady), listed at the same address.
 A letter sold at auction in 2014 from Langtry to Dr. Harvey dated 1918 is also headed with this address.
 Langtry was a cousin of local politician Philip Le Breton, pioneer for the preservation of Hampstead Heath, whose wife was Anna Letitia Aikin.

 There are two bars in New York City devoted to the memory of Lillie Langtry, operating under the title Lillie's Victorian Establishment.

 Judge Roy Bean named the saloon, in Pecos, Texas, The Jersey Lily, which also served as the judge's courthouse, for her, in Langtry, Texas (named after the unrelated engineer George Langtry).